Observational implications of Wald-Gauss-Bonnet topological dark energy: Conclusions

 We developed perturbation analysis in the context of effective fluid approach and investigated the growth of structures and the evolution of matter overdensities.
 For both WGB models considered here, the effective Newton’s constant marginally differs from the standard value ($10^{-3}$) and DE clustering is negligible.
 From the latter, we conclude that the WGB mechanism cannot mimic Dark-Matter-like effects in the cosmological realm, thus we still need an extra physical mechanism to describe Dark Matter.
-Motivated from this, we consider interesting area of study for a future project to apply WGB mechanism in the context of primordial black holes.
+In this respect, the phenomenology of the WGB framework differs substantially from certain Topological Dark Energy scenarios in which topology-induced effects may also generate effective dark-matter-like behavior through enhanced clustering properties.
+Motivated by this, we consider it an interesting direction for future work to apply the WGB mechanism in the context of primordial black holes.

-Regarding the thermal history of the Universe, Model II posses both explicit and asymptotic (large z) $\Lambda CDM$ limit, thus it maintains the standard thermal history.
+Regarding the thermal history of the Universe, Model II possesses both explicit and asymptotic (large z) $\Lambda CDM$ limit, thus it maintains the standard thermal history.
 On the other hand, the effective Dark Energy component of Model I approaches zero at large redshifts, thus the radiation era is preserved.
-It is noteworthy that Model I shows phantom behavior, thus seems promising with regard to the Hubble constant tension solution.
+It is noteworthy that Model I shows phantom behavior, a feature often associated with possible alleviation of the Hubble and growth tensions in late-time cosmological scenarios.
+Nevertheless, the present analysis indicates that the deviations from the concordance $\Lambda$CDM predictions remain statistically small, with the inferred values of $H_0$ and $\sigma_8$ remaining compatible within the corresponding 1$\sigma$ uncertainties.
 In contrast, Model II shows quintessential behavior.
-A full assessment regarding the possibility of Hubble tension solution (or alleviation), however, requires a detailed analysis of CMB data, which is left for future work.
-In summary, the Wald–Gauss–Bonnet mechanism, when embedded in a cosmological setting, leads to rich and intriguing phenomenology.
-WGB cosmology is consistent with both background and perturbation data, representing a promising candidate framework for describing the Universe.
+A full assessment regarding the possibility of tension alleviation would require a dedicated analysis including CMB and additional early-Universe probes, which is left for future work.